 At this time, we believe normal serum B12 levels should be greater than 550 pg/ml.
 For brain and nervous system health and prevention of disease in older adults, serum B12 levels should be maintained near or above 1000 pg/ml.

-The tragedy is with all those people who are symptomatic but are in the low range of vitamin B12 normal levels (200-500).
-This is the grey zone, and even though these folks show clinical signs of B12 deficiency, they are never tested or treated because their B12 falls within the accepted B12 level range.
-This results in late diagnosis (if at all) and higher neurological injury incidence.
-So, don’t rely on blood tests alone.
+The tragedy is with people who are symptomatic but fall within the low vitamin B12 normal range (200-500).
+This is the gray zone — despite showing clinical signs of B12 deficiency, these people are often neither tested nor treated because their levels are considered within the acceptable B12 level range.
+This can lead to delayed diagnosis (if it happens at all) and an increased risk of neurological damage.

 Note: If you know you’re deficient and you want to quickly replenish your B12 stores, you can now order a B12 injection vial here.
 We finally made it available 🙂